campa-consortium/generator_standard/README.md

 - `ingest(points: list[dict])`:

   Feeds data (past evaluations) to the generator.
 Each element of the list is a separate point.
-Keys of the dictionary must include to the name of each variable and objective specified in the contructor.
+Keys of the dictionary must include all each named field specified in VOCs specified in the contructor.

   Example: